ravis1902/US-HOME-PRICE/README.md

 * Construction Prices - This is an index for Construction price for houses in US over the last 20 years.
 * CPI - The Consumer Price Index (CPI) is a measure that examines the average change in prices paid by consumers for goods and services over the last 20 years
 * Interest Rates - Interest rates influence the monthly payment value for mortgages.
 A high-interest rate would increase mortgage costs and reduce the demand for a house to be purchased
-* Number of new houses supplied -
+* Number of new houses supplied - The months' supply is the ratio of new houses for sale to new houses sold.
+This statistic provides an indication of the size of the new for-sale inventory in relation to the number of new houses currently being sold.
-* Working Population -
+* Working Population - This the population of people working in U.S.
-* Urban Population - p
+* Urban Population - he population inhabiting areas that have a greater population density than rural areas in U.S.
-* Percentage of population above 65 -
+* Percentage of population above 65 - Population ages 65 and above as a percentage of the total population, which counts all residents regardless of legal status or citizenship--except for refugees
-* Housing subsidies -
+* Housing subsidies - the policies given by goverment to make affordability of houses easier
-* Number of Households -
+* Number of Households - Household is an occupied housing unit.
+Householder is a person in whose name the housing unit is rented or owned.
+This person must be at least 15 years old.

 Data Source - Most of the data has been gathered from https://fred.stlouisfed.org/